JBStepan/Project-Scorpio/docs/readme.txt

 This is the folder that holds all Project: Scorpio documentation.
-Use HTML Pages and Markdown files